hujaepa/wordz_revamp/README.md

 - JQuery
 - MySQL

-## How to Install CompileJe into your local environment
+## How to Install Wordz into your local environment
 Run these commands:
 1) git clone into your pc
 2) npm install